 A graphical user interface called PAML-X

-has been written by Bo Xu of Institute of Zoology, Chinese Academy of Sciences in Beijing.
-This GUI is written in Qt and should run on Windows, Mac OS X, and Linux, although the versions for Mac OS X and Linux may not be well tested.
+was written by Bo Xu of Institute of Zoology, Chinese Academy of Sciences in Beijing.
+This GUI was written in Qt and should run on Windows, Mac OS X, and Linux, although the versions for Mac OS X and Linux may not be well tested.

 sudo apt-get install qt4-default